OpenSpace/OpenSpace-Docs/how-to/html-controls-setup/index.md

 }
 :::

 We can now start writing the buttons.
-As an example I’ll start with an object called `earthButtons` with two properties, "title" and "buttons".
+As an example I'll start with an object called `earthButtons` with two properties, "title" and "buttons".

 :::{code-block} javascript
 var earthButtons = {